microsoft/Windows-driver-samples/mtabow.md

                 <add key="rundxdiag" value="True" />
         </appSettings>
 </configuration>
-You can manually edit file to have these entries.
 ```

+You can manually edit file as need be.

 ## 3. Run test manually
 From elevated command prompt run tool using command from table above.